 Daisy Belle Johnson

-and had received a teacher license, when she was stricken with that fatal disease,
+and had received a teacher license, when she was stricken with

-December, 1891 under the labors of Rev. W. D. McIntosh.
+in December, 1891 under the labors of Rev. W. D. McIntosh.
 She

 was faithful to the services of the church and walked in the ways

 The funeral services were conducted at Hopewell Friday, Nov.
 17, at

 11 o'clock, by her pastor, the writer, and a great congregation of